Michelle Nicastro: Death

-Nicastro died of cancer on November 4, 2010, at home with her family.
-She was 50 years old.
 "For the Good of Our Country", an episode of The Event that originally aired November 15 the same year, is dedicated to her memory.
-The pilot episode of Fairly Legal, originally aired January 20, 2011, was dedicated to her memory and a character in the series Judge David Nicastro (played by Gerald McRaney) is named after her.
+The pilot episode of Fairly Legal, originally aired January 20, 2011, was dedicated to her memory, and a character in the series, Judge David Nicastro (played by Gerald McRaney), is named after her.
 Both series were executive produced by her husband Steve Stark.